 Studies have shown that products which have been dried Refractance Window Drying have a higher amount of vitamins, minerals, enzymes and antioxidants in comparison to the usual methods such as spray or freeze drying.
 Mt.
 Capra is proud to be the very first company to be able to offer produce having been used with this advanced yet gentle technology.
 Refractance Window Drying® Technology is the kindest method of drying fresh whole foods.
 It is a unique, self limiting dehydrating method with infra red light instead of using extremely high temperatures to remove the moisture from goods.

-We buy our raw products direct from the suppliers, pay fair prices and support the farmer.
+We buy our raw products direct from the producers, pay fair prices and support the farmers.

 Please contact us if you have any questions,